EmilLuta/amstelden_blog/src/pages/about.md

 title: "About"
 ---

 I'm Emil, a software engineer.
-I'm generally curious about a wide variety of topics, so you'll find me exploring a lot of areas (most of the time related to software engineering, but not always).
+I'm generally curious about a wide variety of topics, so you'll find me exploring a lot of areas (most of the time related to software engineering, but not only).
+I've got my Bachelor's in Computer Science back in 2016 and been writing code professionally since 2013.
+I worked at various companies, from outsourcing to product, from startups of 3 to big tech (@AWS).
+Right now I'm into web3 (@MatterLabs).

 ## Another blog, yes, but why?